Top 5 Condition Monitoring Sensors in 2026

 - Mining and Metals operators use Tractian to monitor crushers, conveyors, and mobile assets running in extreme environments.
 Continuous monitoring helps prevent unplanned stoppages, protect workers, and keep high-value equipment running across remote or rugged locations.

 - Chemical plants rely on Tractian to keep pumps, mixers, and compressors stable within tightly controlled process conditions.
-The platform supports strict safety requirements and provides early warnings that help avoid failures in hazardous production areas.
+The platform adheres to strict safety requirements and provides early warnings to help prevent failures in hazardous production areas.

 - Manufacturing and industrial production depend on Tractian to maintain line uptime, reduce unexpected stoppages, and support continuous improvement programs.
 Real-time diagnostics help teams protect motors, gearboxes, and robotics used across mixing, forming, packaging, and assembly operations.